-The Library Services program is an academic support operation with the mission of acquiring, organizing, maintaining and providing access to information and information resources.
+The Library Services program is an academic support organization with the mission of acquiring, organizing, maintaining and providing access to information and information resources.
 The program encompasses traditional reference and circulation services, specialized bibliographical and information retrieval services, bibliographic instruction services, responsibility for the book, journal and non-print collections, acquisitions, cataloging, and other processing related activities, and direct service to the academic and research programs.
 The Sinclair and Hamilton Library buildings serve as the physical facilities for these services and collections, which are available to all University undergraduates, graduates, faculty and staff, and to residents of Hawaii.
 The program is administered by the University Librarian.
-The University Librarian is responsible to the Vice President for Academic Affairs, University of Hawaii.
+The University Librarian is responsible to the Senior Vice President, University of Hawaii and Executive Vice Chancellor, University of Hawaii at Manoa.

-The organization plan delineates the reporting of the many organizational units in the Library.
-Additionally, it outlines the functional relationships between the various organizational units which are typically organized around the type of function(s) performed, the format of materials dealt with, and/or the languages of the materials involved.
+The Functional Statement describes the many organizational units in the Library.
+Additionally, it outlines the relationships between the various organizational units which are typically organized around: 1) the type of function(s) performed (i.e., services to the public or processing operations); 2) the format of materials dealt with, (i.e., serials, monographs, audiovisual) and/or the languages of the materials involved.
 Thus, the Library organization is a multi-faceted structure having hierarchical features combined with matrices of interrelated activities.
-This is the inevitable result of an operation which attempts to deal with the universe of knowledge as recorded in print, non-print and electronic resources.